JessiVelazquez/adventures/README.md

   - Camping/lodging component either on SinglePark or linked to from button on SinglePark.

+  - Current alerts either in modal, accordian, or separate component.

-- Make Form component visible under header on all routes except ```/profile```.
+2. Make Form component visible under header on all routes except ```/profile```.

-- Improve speed of API response of parks by state - believe this could be improved by writing logic to get only the required data (image and park name) in the back end route to NPS API (in the ```.then``` block).
+3. Improve speed of API response of parks by state - believe this could be improved by writing logic to get only the required data (image and park name) in the back end route to NPS API (in the ```.then``` block).

-- Start to build out profile "favorites" list - where a user can add any park, campground, activity etc to their favorites, and see favorites in their profile page.
+4. Start to build out profile "favorites" list - where a user can add any park, campground, activity etc to their favorites, and see favorites in their profile page.

   - "Favorites" will be a precursor to the trip planner/calender app => this is down the road.

-- Build different search criteria?
+5. Build different search criteria?

-  - Build out form component to include more search menus => by activity, by topic?
+  - Build out form component to include more search menus => by activity (```/activities/parks/id={}```), by topic?

 **NOTES:**